siddv29/cfs/README.md

 <li>Finegrain token range for more parallelism, if need be.</li>
 <li>Custom load balancing policy for better choice of coordinator.(whitelist alone does no good)</li>
 <li>And a few more.</li>
+</ul>
 To work on features, or request some, kindly see Contributing section.
-</ul>
 ##Contributing
 Hi, if it interests you,
 <br>Kindly go through the code.
 <br>If you would like to build it more, drop a mail at sidd.verma29.lists@gmail.com
 <br>This was prepared ASAP.
-Would love to collaborate on it, to increase funcationality, and a lot lot more.
+Would love to collaborate on it, to increase functionality, and a lot lot more.
 <br>P.S.
 I strongly feel, with the right size cluster and a few tweaks, we can reduce the effctive dump time of hundred millions of rows to within 10 seconds.